 "The Judicial Council concluded that by filing the 16 untrue affidavits, Judge Estelle failed to conduct himself in a manner that promotes public confidence in the integrity and competence of the judiciary," the council wrote.

-The Alaska Commission on Judicial Conduct recommended earlier this year that Estelle be disciplined for signing the false affidavits, according to filings with the Alaska Supreme Court.
+The Alaska Commission on Judicial Conduct recommended earlier this year that Estelle be disciplined for signing the affidavits, according to filings with the Alaska Supreme Court, although the commission also made clear in its findings that it does not believe Estelle acted intentionally, and that in fact, he self-reported the affidavits to the commission a day after it opened an investigation into the matter.

 Estelle has served as a District Court judge since 2003.
 He did not immediately respond to request for comment Tuesday.